OscarGTH/GF-RPG-Chatbot/README.md

 ### Question commands

 - what is in this room
+- what is behind me
+- what is in front of me
+- what is on the left of me
+- what is on the right of me
 - what is around me
 - what is in my backpack
 - what is on my head